 Venice biennial 2017: a crappy show with rave reviews

-While paid entrance to the biennale invites you to visit vast spaces of the Arsenale and the Giardini, a number of other pavilions are scattered throughout Venice in medieval palazzos and gardens.
+While paid entrance to the biennale invites you to visit vast spaces of the Arsenale and the Giardini, several other pavilions are scattered throughout Venice in medieval palazzos and gardens.
 Art in those palaces looked better than the one in the official biennale.
 Each pavilion usually represents a single country with its native artists exhibiting their talent to the multilingual public.

 Venice biennial 2017: the Arsenale.
 9 chapters or realms, 86 countries, 120 artists – one feeling of confusion.
 The show opens up with large-scale installations situated between a long stretch of bare, tall brick halls of the Arsenale.
 Arsenale is the medieval Venetian warehouse for arms and boats.

-This is one of the top art international shows that obliterates visual beauty in favor of concept.
+This is one of the top international art shows that obliterates visual beauty in favor of concept.
 Boring to the eyes and craftsy at best, the viewer has to read lengthy statements in provided brochures to “get” the idea behind the pieces.
-I love Venice for its beautiful architecture, history and art, yet the biennial rejects even a slightest idea of having representational art on its grounds.
-The exception is the Venetian pavilion itself that defies the curator’s voice with sparkling jewelry, chandeliers, gowns and sophisticated glass that highlights traditional artist labor and skill.
+I love Venice for its beautiful architecture, history, and art, yet the biennial rejects even the slightest idea of having representational art on its grounds.
+The exception is the Venetian pavilion itself that defies the curator’s voice with sparkling jewelry, chandeliers, gowns, and sophisticated glass that highlights traditional artist labor and skill.

 A woman’s head is picking out from a hole in the floor with piles of clothes arranged in a circle.